joanncholland/howcloudyisit/README.md

 # How Cloudy Is It?

 Makes use of the NASA API to get a satellite image of cloud score based on your current location.
+(Of course you couuld just look outside, but just in case!)

 ![Home Page](screenshots/howcloudyisit.png)